POLA-LCS/PConsole/README.md

-# Ponsole v1.2
+# Winsole v1.2

-`Ponsole` is a C++ header that focus on a simple console management with WinAPI.
+`Winsole` is a C++ header that focus on a simple console management with WinAPI.

 ## Dependencies
 - Windows OS.

 ## How to install
-1. Copy the file `ponsole.hpp` in your project.
+1. Copy the file `Winsole.hpp` in your project.
 2. Make sure to include the file `winapi_tools.hpp` in the same directory.

 TIP: You can do:
 ```
-Ponsole/
+Winsole/
-| ponsole.hpp
+| Winsole.hpp
 | winapi_tools.hpp
 ```
-and then `#include "Ponsole/ponsole.hpp"`
+and then `#include "Winsole/Winsole.hpp"`

 ## Characteristics